Big effort for big rewards, over 1000 people connected to safe water.

-At the time of project design there was little in the way of cultivation or livestock farming because of the rocky and mountainous nature of the area.
+At the time of project design there was little in the way of cultivation or livestock farming because of the rocky and mountainous nature of the region.
 Over time, the soils have been leached of nutrients by the rains, resulting in soil conditions that are too infertile for most farming practices.
-The local farmers do their best to maintain their small land holdings but their lives will be much improved by a reliable and robust water supply.
-The Sibebe community was depends on un-purified water, ferried on foot from nearby streams that is shared with livestock.
+The local farmers have done best to maintain their small land holdings but their lives can be much improved by a reliable and robust water supply.
+The Sibebe community was dependent on un-purified water, ferried on foot from nearby streams that is shared with livestock.

-The Sibebe Rural Water project serves over 450 residents who do not have suitable access to a clean water supply in addition to about 800 students ranging from pre-school age through to high school age.
-In addition a day care centre and medical clinic will be provided with access to the water system, adding an additional 40 or so beneficiaries in the region.
+The Sibebe Rural Water project, upon completion, will serve over 450 residents who do not have suitable access to a clean water supply in addition to about 800 students ranging from pre-school age through to high school age.
+In addition, a day care centre and medical clinic will be provided with access to the water system, adding an additional 40 or so beneficiaries in the region.

 The project design comprises two gravity fed water catchment dams, water treatment plant, transmission lines and controls, various storage tanks and reservoirs as well as over 40 standpipes across the region.
 There are over 13km of pipe trenching for this project!

-As at March 2022, extensive trenching works had been completed and the catchment dam construction was almost finished.
-The delivery of the project was hampered by the difficulty of the terrain, the distance to be trenched, weather events as well as geopolitical unrest in the region.
+As at March 2022, extensive trenching works have been completed and the catchment dam construction was almost finished.
+The delivery of the project has been hampered by the difficulty of the terrain, the distance to be trenched, weather events as well as geopolitical unrest in the region.
 The project is on track for hand over in the next few months.

 We will update this post upon project completion.